shaneal972/DavidJacqua_5_03092021/README.md

 2. In a terminal go to the folder /frontend. : <code> cd frontend </code>.
 3. Wrote <code> run npm install </code>.

+## Usage

+1. Open the folder /backend in a terminal.
+2. Read the README file in this folder.